victor999/PIC_MultiTouch/README.md

 PIC MultiTouch
 ==============

+Adaptation of the original project to 11.6 inch LCD with touch panel.

 USB Device firmware to use a capacitive multi-touch panel with a PIC18F14K50

-This project communicates with the NHD-3.5-320240MF-ATXL#-CTP-1 part from Newhaven Display.
-This is a 3.5 inch capacitive 5-point touch QVGA display module.
+Chip in the touch panel is FT5x26

 The PIC microcontroller will talk to the touch panel controller over I2C, then communicate with a PC over high-speed USB.

 The touch panel firmware is a modification of Microchip's multi-touch digitizer demo code.